RobinSnelson/terraform_adfs_env/README.md

 | ADFS      | 2     |   Internal |
 | WAP | 2      |    DMZ |

+### Pre Reqs

+The terraform.tfvars file needs to be created, there is an example file that lists the values required.

 ### Resources Built

 #### Virtual Network